lekhrajdinkar/data-engineer/docs/99_more/00_cse/principles/02_agile-scrum.md

 | Agile Coaching and Training | 🧑🏫 | Supporting teams/individuals in learning and maturing Agile practices. |
 | Agile Transformation | 🔄 | Organization-wide embrace of Agile mindset, structure, and practices. |
 | Agile Maturity Assessments | 📊 | Frameworks/tools to assess and continuously improve Agile adoption and practices. |

-## Summary

-- **Agile frameworks** like Scrum and Kanban help structure work to deliver value frequently and adapt to change.
-- **Cross-functional teams** enable faster, higher quality releases by reducing handoffs and silos.
-- **Feedback loops** (demos, reviews, testing) and **continuous improvement** (retrospectives) ensure learning and iterative value creation.
-- **Collaboration tools** (Jira, Confluence) facilitate transparency, tracking, documentation, and asynchronous work—essential for modern distributed teams.
-- **DevOps and automation** (CI/CD, test automation) connect development to operations for reliable, rapid releases.
-- **Metrics** (velocity, burn-down) keep delivery data-driven, while **coaching/training** and **maturity assessments** support growth.
-- Agile's **customer-centric approach** means everything is geared to meet real-world needs and maximize business value—critical for financial sector organizations like Capital Group.

-If you want, you can request focused mind maps (e.g., only Scrum, or only engineering practices), or get tailored best-practice checklists for your Agile team!